George Koovakad: Biography

 On 6 October 2024, Pope Francis announced he intended to make Koovakad a cardinal on 8 December, a date that was later changed to 7 December.
-According to church sources, he will remain in a post at the Holy See.
 Fr.
-Antony Vadakkekara, spokesman for the Syro-Malabar Catholic Church, said, "It is a great honor for the Syro-Malabar Church as one of its sons is elevated as cardinal directly, which is first in India."
-Before Koovakad's elevation to cardinal, only the Major Archbishop of the Syro-Malabar Church has been made cardinal.
+Antony Vadakkekara, spokesman for the Syro-Malabar Catholic Church, said: "It is a great honor for the Syro-Malabar Church as one of its sons is elevated as cardinal directly, which is first in India."
+Previously the only members of the Syro-Malabar Church named cardinals were Major Archbishops.

-Pope Francis appointed Koovakad titular archbishop of Nisibis of the Chaldeans on 25 October 2024.
-Koovakad received his episcopal consecration on 24 November 2024 in Changanassery Cathedral from Major Archbishop Raphael Thattil.
+Pope Francis appointed Koovakad titular archbishop of Nisibis of the Chaldeans on 25 October 2024, and Koovakad received his episcopal consecration on 24 November 2024 in Changanassery Cathedral from Major Archbishop Raphael Thattil.

 On 7 December 2024, Pope Francis made him a cardinal, assigning him as a member of the order of cardinal deacons the deaconry of Sant'Antonio di Padova a Circonvallazione Appia.

 In place of the red biretta given to the new cardinals of the Latin rite, Francis placed a black and red shash on Koovakad's head.
 The shash is commonly used by other churches of East Syriac tradition, such as the Chaldean Catholic Church.

 On 11 January 2025, he was named a member of the Dicastery for the Eastern Churches.
-On 24 January 2025, he was appointed as the Prefect of the Dicastery for Interreligious Dialogue.
+On 24 January 2025, he was appointed prefect of the Dicastery for Interreligious Dialogue.
 He is the third prelate from India to head a Curial department, the first from the Syro-Malabar Catholic Church.
 He continues to serve as head of the Journeys Section of the Secretariat of State.

-Koovakad participated as an elector in the 2025 papal conclave that elected Pope Leo XIV.
-As the junior cardinal deacon, he was responsible for a variety of administrative functions, such as selecting by lot the cardinals responsible for counting the ballots, and for opening and closing the doors of the Sistine Chapel as necessary.
+Koovakad participated as an elector in the 2025 papal conclave that elected Pope Leo XIV in May 2025.
+As the most junior cardinal deacon, he was responsible for a variety of administrative functions, such as selecting by lot the cardinals responsible for counting the ballots and opening and closing the doors of the Sistine Chapel as necessary.